 This paper describes portions of the document, Guidelines for Using Strong-Motion Data for Postearthquake Response and Postearthquake Structural Evaluation, currently being developed by the Applied Technology Council (ATC) for the California Division of Mines and Geology's (CDMG) Strong Motion Instrumentation Program (SMIP) 2000 Data Interpretation Project.
-The focus of this paper is on the use of computer-generated ground-motion maps, i.e., TriNet ShakeMaps, for emergency response applications.
-Two companion papers presented at the SMIP01 Seminar, by C. Rojahn et al. and by A.G.
-Brady and C. Rojahn, focus, respectively, on the overall description of the Guidelines and on the use of strong-motion data for structural evaluation.
-The procedures outlined in this paper are a summary of the information contained in the current draft of the document, which addresses ShakeMap applications for ten areas of emergency response.
+The focus of this paper is on the use of computer-generated ground-motion maps, i.e., TriNet ShakeMaps, for post-earthquake response applications.
+Two companion papers presented at the SMIP02 Seminar, both by C. Rojahn et al., focus, respectively, on the overall description of the Guidelines and on the use of strong-motion data for structural evaluation.
+The procedures outlined in this paper are a summary of the information contained in the current draft of the document, which addresses ShakeMap applications for ten areas of post-earthquake response.
 The general framework is given here, with illustration for one application - damaged buildings and safety inspections.